Quasi-separated morphism

 All separated morphisms (and all morphisms of Noetherian schemes) are automatically quasi-separated.
 Quasi-separated morphisms are important for algebraic spaces and algebraic stacks, where many natural morphisms are quasi-separated but not separated.

 The condition that a morphism is quasi-separated often occurs together with the condition that it is quasi-compact.

+Topological description

+We say a topological space X is quasi-separated if the intersection of two open quasi-compact subsets of X is quasi-compact.
+We say that a continuous map of topological spaces f from X to Y is quasi-separated if the inverse image along f of every open quasi-separated subset of Y is quasi-separated.
+Then a scheme (resp., a morphism of schemes) is quasi-separated in the scheme-theoretic sense if and only if it is quasi-separated in the topological sense, see Grothendieck & Dieudonné (1964).